Sample Developmental Edit: Before And After Examples

 What Makes a Good Developmental Edit Example

-Most writers think editing means fixing commas and catching typos.
-Wrong.
-That's copyediting.
-Developmental editing rebuilds the foundation of your story or argument.
 The difference between these edits is like comparing interior decorating to structural engineering.

 Structural Changes Over Surface Fixes

-Look for examples that move chapters around, cut entire scenes, or restructure arguments.
-These demonstrate real developmental thinking.
-A good example might show:
+Look for examples that move chapters around, cut whole scenes, or rebuild an argument.
+These show real developmental thinking.

 Addressing the Big Four Problems